Are you committed to excellent end-of-life care for all?

-A complete list of all the terms and conditions will be made available to the candidate offered the role through IHF’s Employee Handbook.
+A complete list of all the terms and conditions will be made available to the successful candidate through IHF’s Employee Handbook.
 IHF is an equal opportunities employer.

-Applications by e-mail to [email protected] under the heading: Office Administrator.
+Applications by e-mail to [email protected] under the heading: Hospice Friendly Hospitals Manager.

 Applicants should submit a CV (max.
 2 pages), detailing relevant experience, along with a covering letter outlining the reasons they believe they are suitable for this role.

 - Applicants will be short-listed on the basis of information supplied.